John Clifford, Artistic Advisor

 King has served on panels for the National Endowment of the Arts, California Arts Council, City of Columbus Arts Council and Lila Wallace-Reader’s Digest Arts Partners Program.
 In 2005 he was named a Master of African-American Choreography by the Kennedy Center.
 He served as a commissioner for the city and county of San Francisco, and a writer and lecturer on the art of dance.

-Caroline Macdonald grew up in Portland, OR and trained at The Portland Ballet and Arts and Communication Magnet Academy through her high school years.
+Caroline MacDonald grew up in Portland, OR and trained at The Portland Ballet and Arts and Communication Magnet Academy through her high school years.
 She attended summer programs at The Portland Ballet, Oregon Ballet Theatre and Pittsburgh Ballet Theatre.
 Upon graduation, she moved to Pittsburgh, PA to join the Pittsburgh Ballet Theatre Graduate Program, where she had many opportunities to perform with the company and choreographed and set work on both the Graduate and High School Pre-Professional divisions of PBT School.
-Caroline joined Nevada Ballet Theatre in 2014 and will be entering into her third season as a Company Artist there this August.
+Caroline joined Nevada Ballet Theatre in 2014 as a Company Artist.

 McIntyre trained at North Carolina School of the Arts and Houston Ballet Academy.
 In 1989, McIntyre was appointed Choreographic Apprentice to Houston Ballet, a position created especially for him, and in 1995 he became the company’s Choreographic Associate.
 McIntyre has worked for twenty-four years as a freelance choreographer, producing close to one hundred pieces during the span of his career so far.